Corbin Carroll Player Props: Diamondbacks vs. Mets

-On Wednesday, Corbin Carroll (.256 on-base percentage in past 10 games, 116 points below season-long percentage) and the Arizona Diamondbacks face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 9:40 PM ET.
+Corbin Carroll -- with an on-base percentage of .263 in his past 10 games, 107 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the New York Mets, with Carlos Carrasco on the mound, on July 6 at 9:40 PM ET.

-He notched a home run while going 2-for-4 in his previous game against the Mets.
+He had a one-hit performance in his previous game (1-for-4) against the Mets.

 Corbin Carroll Game Info & Props vs. the Mets